x5engine/embedapi/README.md

 *Vulcan version* with EmbedAPI.com alternative for Embedly package, used internally.

-Works fine you just need to sign up at EmbedAPI.com and generate an api key
+Works fine you just need to sign up at EmbedAPI.com and generate an api key Add this package to your project (remember to remove the old one)

+`meteor add meteorplus:embedapi`

-Then add it to your settings.json file embedAPIKey:"YOU API KEY"
+Then add the API key to your settings.json file embedAPIKey:"YOU API KEY"

 That's and enjoy your day :)